krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 ## Activity: BigQuery in action

 This activity is an introduction to Google Cloud's BigQuery and how to use it.
 We are guided through the process of accessing a large public database and writing a SQL query to filter a small subset of the data.
 My summary of the activity can be viewed [here](/activities/sql/c03m03-bigquery-in-action.ipynb).

 ---

+## Activity: Intro to BigQuery

+In this activity, we are familiarized with writing queries in the BigQuery interface and to use SQL queries to answer questions.
+My summary of the activity can be viewed [here](/activities/sql/c03m03-intro-to-bigquery.ipynb).

+---